RedTachyon/udacity-collaboration-ppo/README.md

 ### Getting Started

+I'm assuming the Python environment is set up according to the specification of the exercise, except PyTorch which should be at least 1.5.0.
+You can also use `pip install -r requirements.txt`

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)